Idol (Swedish TV series): Season 1

 Fourth-placer Loreen signed a recording contract with Warner in Sweden shortly after being eliminated from the competition.
 Loreen returned to the public eye when she took part in the Melodifestivalen 2011 with her song "My Heart is Refusing Me", but failed to represent Sweden in the Eurovision Song Contest 2011.
 Loreen entered the Melodifastivalen 2012 with her single "Euphoria", written by Thomas G:son and Peter Boström.
 She won the national final on 10 March with a combined total of 268 points and represented Sweden in the Eurovision Song Contest 2012 held in Baku, Azerbaijan.
 The song also won the Eurovision Song Contest 2012 with a total of 372 points from 40 voting countries.
 Loreen received all 12 marks from Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Hungary, Iceland, Ireland, Israel, Latvia, Netherlands, Norway, Russia, Slovakia, Spain and United Kingdom.
 She also won the Marcel Bezençon Awards for the Artist Award and the Composer Award.
 After the competition, "Euphoria" received critical acclaim from most music critics, who enjoyed the style of music.
 Commercially, the song was an instant success, not only in Sweden, but worldwide in Europe and the Oceania.
 It debuted at number twelve in her home country Sweden, until reaching number one, staying there for six weeks.
 The song has been certified 5 times Platinum, selling over 100,000 copies in Sweden.
+In 2023, Loreen returned to Melodifestivalen for a third time.
+With her song ‘Tattoo’ she won the Swedish ticket to Eurovision for the second time in her career.
+In Liverpool, UK, Loreen secured her second victory at the Eurovision Song Contest for Sweden.
+She is the only woman to win the contest twice, and only the second person to do so, following Ireland's Johnny Logan.
+Tattoo was a streaming and chart success across Europe and the wider world, achieving 400+ million streams to date, and became the fastest Eurovision song to surpass 100 million streams.